Need a holiday gift for your favorite green thumb? Click on the image above to order a gift card NOW.

 Many plants require at least two different varieties with similar bloom time for fruit set.

-We love our partnership with the staff and students in the FFA program at NCCC.
+We love our partnership with the staff and students in the Future Farmers of America (FFA) program at North Country Career Center.
 This year we will again be selling their wildflower starts and also Bee Houses!

-• Orders are PRE-SALE only & require PICK UP
+Orders are PRE-SALE only & require PICK UP

-• All orders are final.
+All orders are final.
 We do not process any returns or offer any refunds.

 Welcome to the online ordering option for the annual tree and plant sale of the Orleans County Conservation District.
-CTo download a print version of the catalog, click here, and for a printable order form, click here.
+To download a print version of the catalog, click here, and for a printable order form, click here.
 If you are unable to place your order on this website, you can contact us for an order form.

 NEED COMPOST?
 Adding compost to your dug holes for new plants will ensure successful transplanting.
 We will have local compost available at pick up from the Jones Farm for $5 for a 5-gallon bucket.
 BYOB (Bring Your Own Bucket!).